AbdulqadirQ/modern-react-with-redux-course/notes.md

   - If wanting to access JS **Objects** within JSX, they need to either be:
     - Referred explicitly if wanting to retreive their value (e.g. someObject.foo)
     - Assigned to another property (e.g. className = someObject)

+# Communicating with Props

+## Three Tenets of Components
+- Component Nesting: a component can be shown inside of each other
+- Component Re-usability: components should be easily re-usable
+- Component Configuration: components should be customisable when they're created (when re-using components)